Posts

 Image

-CHAPTER 2: LITTLE ONE Not even sturdy boards and a newly washed deck could bring comfort, her mind overflowing with uncontrolled emotions.
+Not even sturdy boards and a newly washed deck could bring comfort, her mind overflowing with uncontrolled emotions.
 Desperately seeking a semblance of control Morgan ordered Marlo to organise the ships new charges and sought the seclusion of her cabin.
 Located at the stern beneath the quarter deck, the captains quarters were accessed from the main deck.
 The cabin itself divided into two distinct rooms, the day room was filled with chairs and tables, its walls decorated with all manner of weapons, there was space for an alcohol cabinet and almost as an afterthought a desk occupied the corner.
 Hidden behind the desk was a wooden panel that slid open giving one access to the night room.
 Morgan’s night room was a place of sanctuary, its shiny glass windows painting distorted patterns upon the bed, an effect that she could no longer do without.
 She locked the door as soon as the threshold was behind.
-Her hands shaking as she poured amber-coloured liquid, a whisky for ...
+Her hands shaking as she poured amber-coloured liquid, a whisky for just such an occasion....